 The frontonasal prominences are independent of the branchial arteries.
 They are formed by a proliferating mesoderm that develops into paired placodes.

-- Medial placode forms the medial nasal process, which forms midline structures (philtrum, cupid bow, premaxilla, nasal tip and septum).
+- Medial placode forms the medial nasal process, which forms midline structures (primary palate, philtrum, cupid bow, premaxilla, nasal tip and septum).

 - Lateral placode forms the lateral nasal process, which forms the nasal alae.